AdobeDocs/experience-manager-guides.en/help/_includes/component mapping.md

 level: Experienced

 ---
-# Component mapping in AEM Sites
+# Component mapping in New AEM Sites

 The article talks about the various aspects of component mapping for AEM sites